 Where do tyres end up after use?

 Approximately 3.2 million tonnes of used tyres are discarded each year in Europe.
 Luckily for the environment, discarded tyres are not worthless and can serve various reuse or recycling applications.
-They can be used, for instance, in noise barriers along motorways or as an elastic base material in horse riding arenas.
+Among other things, the tyres can be used in noise barriers along motorways or as an elastic base material in horse riding arenas.

-If tyres are not appropriately recycled, they will end up in the environment or pile up in people’s garages.
+If tyres are not appropriately recycled, they will end up in the environment or pile up in garages.
 The recycling rate of tyres in Finland is high compared to many other countries.
 In 1995, Nokian Tyres and other companies in the tyre industry established the Finnish Tyre Recycling Ltd in order to promote the centralised collection and utilisation of tyres nationally.
-In Finland, close to 100% of tyres are recycled.
-In all of Europe, for example, 95% of tyres are recycled and non-recycled tyres are taken to landfills.
+In Finland, nearly 100% of tyres are recycled.
+In all of Europe, for example, the figure is 95%.
+The rest of the tyres are taken to landfills.
 In Russia, the tyre recycling rate is low.
-According to new legislation, the share of tyres recycled in Russia must be, at a minimum, equivalent to 15% of the total sales in Russia, and we met that target.
+According to local legislation, in 2017, our tyre recycling had to be equivalent to 20% of our total sales in Russia, and we met that target.

 Part of recycled tyres is utilised for material; they are shredded or granulated to replace rock materials in various road construction and civil engineering applications.
 Rubber chips are light, insulate moisture and maintain their form.
 They support the road surface and make asphalt quieter.
 The flexible properties of rubber are put to use once more when it is reused as a base material for sports venues.